dc2007git/epilepsy12-documentation/docs/development/docker-setup.md

 reviewers: Dr Marcus Baw, Dr Simon Chapman, Dr Anchit Chandran
 ---

 To simplify the development environment setup and provide greater consistency between development and production environments, we have packaged the application as a Docker image and we used `docker compose` to set up the app and database containers in development.
-This means that you don't need to worry about conflicts of Python versions, Python library versions, or Python virtual environments.
+This means you don't need to worry about conflicts of Python versions, Python library versions, or Python virtual environments.
 Everything is specified and isolated inside the Docker container.

 ## Setup for development using Docker Compose